The Citadel: Honors Program

 An Honors Program is available for cadets with exceptional academic standing and includes a core curriculum of honors courses conducted by the most highly rated faculty members, small seminars, and classes conducted in a discussion-type forum that encourages intellectual advancement.
 The program accepts 25 cadets per year through a competitive process, and they are awarded scholarships.
 The program also assists the most highly qualified cadets in applying for scholarships, grants, and merit-based internships; since 1992 The Citadel has produced 21 Fulbright Scholars and three Truman Scholars.
 A Fulbright Chair is set to be established in the School of Humanities and Social Sciences in the fall 2020 semester.

 The Honors Program also administers external study programs, including those abroad and in Washington, D.C.
 Each year, cadets participate in study abroad programs in numerous foreign countries, a semester-long internship program in Washington, D.C. allows cadets an opportunity to work at various government agencies and in the offices of congressmen and senators.
 Summer internship programs are available in many cities with major United States corporations.

+Student newspaper

+The Brigadier is a student newspaper at The Citadel.
+The newspaper is primarily published in blog form, with printed copies for major events during the school year.
+Established in 1924 as The Bull Dog, the publication changed to its present name during the presidency of General Mark W. Clark.
+Until 2018, print editions were published biweekly from September through April by the Department of Cadet Activities, with free editions available on campus and mail subscriptions available for a nominal fee.
+Beginning in 2018–19, the newspaper moved to an online-only online format.